owulveryck/blog/content/post/from-cli-to-microservice.md

 }
 {{</ highlight >}}

-Let's factorize a little bit and create a wrapper (that will be useful in the next section):
+Let's factorize a bit and create a wrapper (that will be useful in the next section):

 {{< highlight go >}}
 func wrapper(cf cli.CommandFactory, args []string) (int32, error) {